sv90693n/Restful-API-/Empires_RestfulAPI/README.md

 * You can check the image created using "docker images".
 You will find the image students-image under the list.

-* Run the created students-image image inside a container using the following command "docker run -d -p 5000:5000 --name empires-container empires-image"
+* Run the created Empires-image image inside a container using the following command "docker run -d -p 5000:5000 --name empires-container empires-image"

 * Check running docker container by "docker ps"